 We strongly recommend that you ascertain the certification requirements of the country you plan to visit or travel through at least a month in advance.
 Also note that your pet cannot enter another EU country until 21 days has passed following the date of your pet’s rabies vaccination.

 Please note that guidance on this page relates to travel within the EU.
 If you plan to travel further afield different rules will apply.
 Please speak to one of our vets for if you need further advice.

 - Rabies vaccination - £70 (pets have to be older than 3 calendar months before they can be vaccinated)

 - Issue of an Animal Health Certificate by an OV (Panel 2 Official Veterinarian appointed by Defra) within 10 days of travel- £180 (£70 for additional pets travelling at the same time) OR you should be able to use a valid EU Pet Passport.

-- You have to wait 21 days after vaccination before your pet may travel to another EU country.
-From 1st January 2012 new tapeworm rules will apply to pet dogs only.
-Your dog must be treated for tapeworm using and approved product not less than 24 hrs and not more than 120 hours (1-5 days) before its scheduled arrival time in the UK.
+- You have to wait 21 days after vaccination before your pet may travel to another EU country or Northern Ireland.
+Your dog must be treated for tapeworm using and approved product not less than 24 hours and not more than 120 hours (1-5 days) before its scheduled arrival time in the UK.